Hosting a Holiday Party? Here’s How Much Food to Serve

 |50||50 slices||200 oz.||250 oz.|

 We can’t decide which would be worse: running out of dinner or running out of drinks.
-Several factors govern ensuring that everyone stays, ahem, hydrated, including the type of party, its duration, where it will be held and your guests’ preferences.
-These general guidelines are for parties that are two hours long.
+Several factors govern ensuring that everyone stays, ahem, hydrated, including its duration, where it will be held and your guests’ preferences.
+These general guidelines are for holiday parties that are two hours long.
 If you offer more than one type of alcohol, you can get away with buying less per type.

 - Wine: One bottle of wine for every two adult guests.
-It’s best for white to outnumber red, especially in the summer.
+It’s best for white to slightly outnumber red.

 - Beer: Two servings per guest for the first hour, and then one for each additional hour.